saviour623/Date_-_time/README.md

      };
 ```

-` Note: ` Passing a variable to the watch_alarm function which was declared with a user-defined struct type aside the program's defined structure type, would result in an abnormal behaviour of the program and possibly invoke an unexpected termination of the program.
+` Note: ` Passing a variable to the watch_alarm function, declared with a user-defined struct type aside the program's defined structure type, would result in an abnormal behaviour of the program and possibly invoke an unexpected termination of the program.
 ``` C
 /* USAGE */
    	 struct alarm var;